JiaoZhang-Amanda/CS-interview/Networking/Networking Security Interview Q.md

  * Client must know how to contact gateway.
  * Filters often use all or nothing policy for UDP.
  * Many highly protected sites wtill suffer from attacks.

+ ### 6. Stateless and stateful firewalls
+ Stateless firewalls are designed to protect networks based on static information such as source and destination.
+Whereas stateful firewalls filter packets based on the full context of a given network connection, stateless firewalls filter packets based on the individual packets themselves.

 ______
 ## [VPN]